 This fact tells you that any food ingredient must be properly prepared and cooked to prevent disease-causing microorganisms from causing any damage or harm to consumers.

 Chemical contamination refers to the presence of unwanted chemicals in foods that can compromise their safety.

 - Industrial oils

-Physical contamination is the presence of unwanted foreign materials on food.
+Physical contamination is the presence of unwanted foreign materials in food.
 These foreign materials can cause injuries, bleeding, choking, and broken teeth when ingested.
-At worst, physical contaminants can block air passage and prevent normal breathing.
-Physical contaminants can be categorized as natural or unnatural depending on the nature of the contaminant.
-Some examples of physical contamination include the presence of the following:

 - Bone fragments